Letitia Obeng

-Education
+Early life and education

-Letitia Obeng attended a primary school in Abetifi, Kwahu and a middle school in Kyebi.
-Between 1939 and 1946 she had her secondary school education at Achimota College.
+Letitia Obeng was born at Anum an aboriginal Guan community in the Eastern Region on 10 January 1925.
+She attended a primary school in Abetifi, Kwahu and a middle school in Kyebi.
+Between 1939 and 1946, she had her secondary school education at Achimota College.
 While at school she took the London University International Examination to continue her education, courtesy of a government scholarship at the University of Birmingham (1948–1952), where she was the only African female student on the Edgbaston campus.
 She graduated from the university with a degree in Zoology.
 In her autobiography, she describes her experience of coming to study in the United Kingdom in the post-war years, including the prejudices she faced.

 Career, achievements and awards

 Degrees

 Letitia Obeng was the first Ghanaian woman to be awarded a Bachelor of Science degree in Zoology and Botany (1952), a Master of Science degree in Parasitology (1962) and a PhD in Tropical Medicine (1964).
 Her Bachelor and Master of Science degrees were both awarded by the University of Birmingham and her PhD was awarded by the Liverpool School of Tropical Medicine, where she studied the black fly and its relevance to river blindness.
 She became very familiar with the freshwater courses in North Wales during her PhD studies and often brought her three children, who were 8, 6 and 3 at the time, to take samples in the area's rivers and streams.